cremation FAQ

 What Is Cremation Jewelry?

 Cremation jewelry is a type of keepsake that allows a small portion of the ashes to be incorporated into a wearable item, such as a necklace, ring, or bracelet.
 The jewelry can be made from various materials like silver, gold, or glass and can hold a tiny amount of the remains, providing a personal and portable way to remember a loved one.
 Both in Canada and the U.S., cremation jewelry has become a popular way for families to keep a loved one close, especially when dividing ashes among family members.
+See info about Cremation Jewelry

 Can You Have a Cremation with Full Catholic Funeral Rites?

 Yes, since 1963, the Catholic Church has allowed cremation as long as it is not chosen for reasons contrary to Christian beliefs.
 However, the Church prefers that the body be present at the funeral Mass before cremation, and that the ashes be treated with the same respect as a body by being buried in a cemetery or placed in a columbarium.
 Scattering ashes or keeping them at home is discouraged.
-Both in Canada and the U.S., many Catholic families opt for cremation followed by burial in a church cemetery.
+Both in Canada and the U.S., many Catholic families opt for cremation followed by burial of ashes in a church cemetery.

 Can You Send Ashes into Space?